Military Motivation: Special Challenges And Techniques

 What Is Military Motivation?

 Motivation is a physiological response and a feeling of willingness.
-As for military motivation, it's what makes you keep trying when the challenges seem overwhelming.
-It's what keeps you engaged as long as you're needed.
+It is an incentive or stimulus that drives you to act.
+As for military motivation, it's the force that makes you keep trying when the challenges seem overwhelming or nearly impossible.
+It's what keeps you engaged for as long as you're needed.
+Military motivation kicks in when you have a mission to accomplish, duty nights, or are standing watch on very little sleep.
 Military motivation is special.
 It's special because it has to be.
+And it has to be because, more often than not, lives, freedoms, and security are at stake.

 Unique Military Motivation Challenges

-In the military, motivation means a willingness to do one of the most difficult jobs possible.
-What's more, you may have to do that job in harsh, unfamiliar environments and extremely stressful and urgent situations.
-Facing the unknown is a commonplace event in the military, but there are some known challenges to prepare yourself for throughout your time in service.
+What's more, you may have to do that job in harsh, unfamiliar environments, or in small spaces, with lots of gear, oftentimes under extremely stressful and urgent situations.
+Facing the unknown is a commonplace in the military, but there are some known ways to prepare yourself for your time in the service.

 "Always On Duty"

 When you're in the military, in a sense, you're always on duty.
-Sure, you have downtime and family getaways sometimes, but they're never anything you can count on 100%.
-When you're needed, you have to check back in and get to work.
+Sure, you have downtime and the occasional family getaway, but they're never anything you can count on 100%.
+Oftentimes your days off are interrupted and, if you're needed, you have to check back in and get to work.
+This also makes it difficult to plan events or vacations in advance, because the needs of your command always take precedence and schedules are subject to change as different needs arise.

 If you're out on a mission or even if you have a nice home on base, your military duties are never far away.
-You have to conduct yourself according to military rules and customs or face the consequences from your supervisor or commander.
-You may have time off, but you always represent your branch of service.
+You have to conduct yourself according to military rules and customs or face the consequences from your chain of command.
+You may have time off, but you always represent your branch of service, both in and out of the uniform.
 That takes consistent motivation every day!

 A Constant Need To Adapt

-As a military member, you always have to be ready to adapt.
-You'll be faced with new job tasks, unfamiliar environments, new team members, new living quarters, new missions, and new supervisors with little choice but to adapt and survive.
+As a military, you always have to be ready to adapt.
+You'll be faced with new job tasks, unfamiliar environments, new team, new living quarters, new missions, and new supervisors with little choice but to adapt and survive.

 You'll need a flexible mindset, but you'll also need a steady source of motivation you can rely on in any situation.
 The only motivation that fills that bill is intrinsic motivation.
-You have to find reasons within yourself for making all these major adjustments.
-Only you can truly know what matters so much to you that you'll keep going in the face of so many changes.
+You have to find reasons within yourself for dealing with all of these major adjustments.
+Only you can know what truly matters so much to you that you'll keep going in the face of so many changes.
+A report titled, Intrinsic Motivation in the Military: Models and Strategic Importance states that the potential benefits of intrinsic task motivation and self-management include, at the individual level, flexibility, adaptation, responsiveness, innovation, learning, and satisfaction.
+These, in turn, are expected to lead to enhanced retention and readiness, at individual and unit levels.

-Nearly every military couple has to spend some time apart during TDYs, and PCS moves.
-These are typically very short separations, and they're relatively easy to handle.
+Nearly every military couple has to spend some time apart during TDY or TAD orders, duty nights, or PCS moves.
+These are typically very short separations, and they're relatively easy to handle for seasoned military families.

 However, there are also times when a military family is separated for a year or longer.
 You might be sent to a remote duty station or even be called on to go into a combat zone with no definite return date set for you.
-When your family is far away for an extended time, that source of motivation can seem less real and immediate.
+If you are stationed on a ship, you will most likely deploy for many months at a time.
+When you are away from your loved ones for extended periods of time, that source of motivation can seem less real and immediate.

 Extreme Physical Challenges